lgss/lgss.github.io/README.md

 Feel free to contribute to the manual by forking the repo and submitting changes via pull request.

+### Issues

+[Add an issue](https://github.com/lgss/lgss.github.io/issues) if you find something that needs fixing or updating

 ## Coding Standards

 Coding standards outline how we write code so that it's consistent and easy to jump in and out of projects.